MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enroll.md

 * [What are enrollment restrictions?](../enrollment/enrollment-restrictions-set.md)
 * [Recommended device restrictions](../enrollment/device-enrollment-restrictions.md)

-### Create terms and conditions policy
+### Step 4: Create terms and conditions policy
 Use an Intune terms and conditions policy to disclose legal disclaimers and compliance requirements to device users before enrollment.
 This policy requires a person to accept your org's terms and conditions before they enroll their device or access protected resources.
 The terms and conditions are shown to targeted users in the Intune Company Portal app.

 For more control over where your terms appear, configure Azure Active Directory terms of use.
 These terms are shown to users when they sign in to targeted apps and resources and offer more granular settings than Intune terms and conditions.

 For more information, see [Terms and conditions for user access](../enrollment/terms-and-conditions-create.md).

-### Require multifactor authentication
+### Step 5: Require multifactor authentication
 Require multifactor authentication (MFA) during Microsoft Intune enrollment.
 This feature is available for all platforms except Linux.

-If you require MFA, people wanting to enroll devices must authenticate with a second device and two forms of credentials.
+If you require MFA, people wanting to enroll devices must authenticate with a second device and two forms of credentials before they can enroll their device.
 This is a one-time conditional step, and ensures that the person on the device is who they say they are.
 For this feature to take effect, the user must be assigned an Azure AD Premium license.

 For more information, see [Require multifactor authentication for Intune device enrollments](../enrollment/multi-factor-authentication.md).

-### Categorize devices into groups
+### Step 6: Categorize devices into groups
 Device categories make it easier to manage and group devices in Microsoft Intune by job title, department, or role.
 Create a category, such as *nursing* or *marketing*, and Intune will automatically add all devices that fall within that category to the corresponding device group in Intune.
 This feature is available for all platforms except Linux.

 For more information, see [Categorize devices into groups](../enrollment/device-group-mapping.md).